Renting an Apartment in Siem Reap

 The majority of properties on the sites are actually rooms in hotels, like these ‘holiday rentals’ in Phnom Penh on HomeAway and many of these short-term rentals in Siem Reap on Roomorama, and these on Airbnb.
 On Flipkey, this Siem Reap search result revealed hotel rooms, a homestay, one apartment, and a handful of expensive luxury villas.

 When I first started looking for holiday rentals in Cambodia I would get so excited thinking I’d found a fabulous place with a stunning swimming pool for $60 a night – a great deal compared to what the serviced apartments charge – only to look more closely and find they were hotel rooms.
-Most that advertise ‘kitchens’ turn out to be little more than a mini bar and microwave, while ‘kitchenettes’ are often just mini bars with sinks.
+Most that advertise ‘kitchens’ turn out to have little more than a mini bar and microwave, while ‘kitchenettes’ are often just mini bars with sinks.

 Roomorama has several apartments listed in Kruos village off Airport Road as short-term rentals, such as these apartments for just $15-20 a night.
 The price looked too good to be true, but the owner never responded to my query.